ammar-homaida-statistics/easystatisticsacademy/modeling/simple-linear-regression/index.md

   <div class="hero-card">
     <h1>Simple Linear Regression</h1>
     <p class="lead">
-      Learn the simplest statistical model connecting one predictor to an outcome.
+      Learn how a single predictor explains variation in an outcome using a linear model.
     </p>
   </div>
 </section>